 Q: Can a child’s diet impact the immune system?

 A: A lot of research has been done on whether nutritional deficiencies increase the frequency of illness.
 In cases of severe malnutrition, children are usually profoundly immunocompromised.
 For a child who has access to food and a varied diet, that’s much less likely.
-Some studies have demonstrated that lower vitamin D levels might be linked to increased frequency of respiratory infections, but it’s not clear whether supplementation reduces the risk.
+Some studies have demonstrated that lower vitamin D levels might be linked to increased frequency of respiratory infection, but it’s not clear whether supplementation reduces the risk.

 Q: Along that same vein: Do you have an opinion on the hygiene hypothesis?